Domestic violence defense lawyer

 During 2016, there were 7,082 charges filed related to domestic violence in Duval County.
 We understand these charges are often filed in spite; not every charge results in conviction, and not every charge is legitimate.
-Anyone facing these charges needs to immediately contact a domestic violence attorney in Jacksonville or Orange Park; a lawyer can help you understand your rights, and the penalties you may be facing.
+Anyone facing these charges needs to immediately contact a domestic violence attorney; a lawyer can help you understand your rights, and the penalties you may be facing.

 Understanding domestic violence charges in Florida